hapijs/hapi/docs/Reference.md

 <p></p>
     - `auth` - authentication configuration.
 Value can be:
         - a string with the name of an authentication strategy registered with `server.auth()`.
-        - a boolean where `false` means no authentication, and `true` means used the `'default'` authentication strategy.
+        - a boolean where `false` means no authentication, and `true` sets to the default authentication strategy which is available only when a single strategy is configured.
         - an object with:
             - `mode` - the authentication mode.
 Defaults to `'required'` if a server authentication strategy is configured, otherwise defaults to no authentication.
 Available values: